Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: The initial oscillon as a kink-antikink pair

-As we have pointed out previously, the $\phi^4$ model is known to support the existence of time-independent kinks with finite energy and whose scattering process has been intensively studied, see the Refs. \cite{campbell,anninos}.
-Interestingly, the temporal evolution of the real field $\phi(x,t)$ due to a Gaussian perturbation applied to its fundamental state not only reveals a fractal pattern which is similar to that of a standard kink-antikink collision, but it is also suggested to occur according to the energy exchange between the translational and vibrational modes related to the aforementioned kink profile.
-In view of these facts, it sounds reasonable to conjecture that the evolution of $\phi(x,t)$ when submitted to a Gaussian perturbation can eventually be mimicked by a lumplike profile.
+The $\phi^4$ model supports static kinks with particle-like properties.
+The scattering between these solutions has been intensively studied, see Refs. \cite{campbell,anninos}.
+In addition, our numerical work has revealed that, once the vacuum state is perturbed by an oscillon, the evolution of $\phi(x,t)$ generates a resonant structure whose pattern mimics that of a genuine kink-antikink collision.
+This coincidence suggests that the pattern inherent to the field decay is determined by a mechanism similar to the energy exchange that occurs in a kink-antikink interaction.

+Therefore, it sounds reasonable to conjecture that the field evolution that comes from the initial condition (\ref{ic}) can be mimicked via a lumplike profile written as a kink-antikink pair.

+The mapping of the initial oscillon via well-known solutions was already explored in Ref. \cite{osc_weres}.
+In that work, however, the authors have approximated their model by the sine-Gordon one.
+As a consequence, they have mapped the field decay in terms of the usual sine-Gordon breather.

-The present section is devoted to the study of such a possibility.
-In this sense, we first highlight that the original Gaussian perturbation can be approximated by a static lump constructed as a kink-antikink pair.
-Therefore, instead of $\phi(x,0) = 1 + A_0 e^{-x^2/\sigma}$, we now adopt the initial condition as
+We now explore an additional possibility.
+Here, we map the initial oscillon via genuine solutions of the original potential (\ref{potential}).
+These solutions are static objects with particle-like properties.
+The initial oscillon can be approximated by a static lump constructed as a kink-antikink pair.
+In this sense, instead of $\phi(x,0) = 1 + A_0 e^{-x^2/\sigma}$, we now adopt the initial condition as

-where $\mathcal{A}_{0}$ represents the magnitude of the lumplike perturbation, while $2x_{0}$ stands for the distance between the kink and the antikink which compose the pair (therefore representing the ``width" of the corresponding lump, whose center is assumed to be positioned at $x=0$).
-As we argue below, this general form can be used to map the results which arise from the Gaussian perturbation in terms of the properties inherent to a canonical kink-antikink interaction.
+Here, $\mathcal{A}_{0}$ is the amplitude of the lumplike perturbation.
+In addition, $2x_{0}$ stands for the distance between the kink and the antikink that compose the pair (i.e. the ``width" of the lump whose center is assumed to be at $x=0$).

+As we demonstrate below, the general form (\ref{ll}) can be used to map some of the results that arise from the original perturbation (\ref{ic}).
+The accuracy of the mapping now depends on the parameters inherent to the initial oscillon.

-It is useful to write down the Taylor series expansions for both the Gaussian and the lumplike perturbations.
-In this case, whether we compare the relevant terms in both series, one gets that $\mathcal{A}_{0}$ and $x_0$ can be expressed in terms of $A_0$ and $\sigma$ as
+We write down the Taylor series expansions for both (\ref{ic}) and (\ref{ll}).
+In the sequence, we compare the relevant terms in both series.
+One then gets that $\mathcal{A}_{0}$ and $x_0$ can be expressed in terms of $A_0$ and $\sigma$ as

 and